 perspective, the benefit of capturing the equity risk premium over a long investment horizon potentially would outweigh the impact of SoR risk.

-Hypothetical Bear Market Outcomes in a Flat Fixed Income Market
+Hypothetical Situations and Outcomes In a Flat Fixed Income Market

 As investors approach retirement, it is not surprising that they may become more sensitive to the risk of a short‑term market decline.
 However, a narrow focus on risk of loss does not take into account the full range of risks that retirement investors face.
 We believe it important to evaluate SoR risk in a broader, more holistic context, especially if we consider longevity risk and the fact that investors will likely need their income streams to last decades into retirement.

 For investors who have had the opportunity to accumulate savings over the course of long working careers, higher-equity glide paths historically could have delivered higher retirement balances in the vast majority of long‑run periods, even after taking SoR risk into account.
 We believe investors would be wise to consider this experience when choosing target date strategies.

 1T.
 Rowe Price recently surveyed almost 300 defined contribution plan sponsors to understand their views on these complex issues.
 Please see: Lorie Latham, Advancing the Way We Think About Perceptions of Risk and Achieving Outcomes, T. Rowe Price, July 2018.
 Available on the Web at: